cristopher-d-delgado/image_classification_pneumonia/README.md

 #### Augmented Plots
 Another approach was to take the trained Version 7 MLP model and attempt data augmentation in hopes of improving the Precision.
 Using augmented data generators would act as new images for the model to train on.
 The validation and training sets were augmented images while the test set was not augmented.
 Overall we achieved a worse Precision performance and Recall Performance.
 There was no success in data augmentation.

 **The test set is not augmented data.
-They are the regular images**
+They are the regular images.**

 |     Set    | Losss | Precision | Recall | Accuracy |
 |:----------:|:-----:|:---------:|:------:|:--------:|